 Backflow prevention devices come under the Plumbing and Drainage Regulation 2019.
 An owner of an installed testable backflow prevention device must register the device with Council and at least once each year and have the device inspected or tested by a person who is licensed to do the work.
 A person that inspects or tests a testable backflow prevention device must, within 10 business days after inspecting or testing the device, give the local government written results of the inspection or test in the approved form.

 It is the responsibility of the owner of a testable backflow prevention device to ensure it is tested within 12 months annually with the test result submitted to Council within 10 days of the test.
-Failure to comply with the notice will result in a Show Cause Notice being issued, and then an Enforcement Notice with legal ramifications if no action is taken.
+Failure to comply with the notice will result in a Penalty Infringement Notice being issued to the owner of the property.
 To aid the process of better understanding your obligations, see the below Information Sheet:

 In June 2020, Council, at its General Meeting approved the Trade Waste Environmental Management Policy and the Trade Waste Environmental Management Plan.
 These documents regulate Trade Waste across the Region in accordance with the Water Supply (Safety & Reliability) Act 2008.

 As a result, effected trade waste generators will be contacted by Council who will inspect properties and advise on any actions that are required to achieve compliance.
 These actions will form part of conditions of trade waste licensing including a timeframe for the conditions to be met.